GradByte/TransientDomainDetector/README.md

 ### DNS Abuse Research

-**Problem**: Transient domains are understudied due to their ephemeral nature and the difficulty of tracking them.
+**Problem**: Transient domains are severely understudied due to their ephemeral nature and complete invisibility to daily zone snapshots.

+**Scale of the Problem** (DarkDNS findings):
+- **68,042 transient domains** identified in just 3 months
+- **~22,700 per month** on average (likely underestimate - only 30% detection rate)
+- **At least 1%** of all newly registered domains never appear in CZDS
+- **Each registrar fights independently** - same attackers move across registrars to evade detection

 **How This Helps**: Provides the **first layer** of transient domain research:
-- Identifies suspicious newly-registered domains in real-time
+- Identifies suspicious newly-registered domains in real-time from CT logs
 - Provides a **candidate list** for zone file monitoring systems
-- Reduces the search space for researchers (flag ~10% instead of checking 100% of domains)
+- Reduces the search space for researchers (flag ~10-15% instead of tracking all 6.8M+ monthly domains)
 - Enables researchers to focus zone file tracking on high-risk domains
-- Feeds into comprehensive transient domain tracking pipelines
+- Feeds into comprehensive transient domain tracking pipelines (CT → ML → Zone Files → RDAP)
 - Pattern analysis of characteristics common to suspicious short-lived domains
+- Enables collaboration across registrars to share threat signals

 ### Real-World Impact